algosup/2022-2023-project-4-game-design-Team-1/Design_Doc/One_sheet.md

 ## Target audience/age

-16 years old and more
+12 years old and more

 ## Game summary

-The concept is that the character must get out of prison.
+The concept is that the character must get out of jail.
 Through mechanics and puzzles, he will be able to get closer to the exit and finally get out if he is not caught by the prison staff.
 This is a thought-provoking game.
-In this game you can neutralize people, solve puzzles, obstacles,...
+In this game you can distract people, solve puzzles, obstacles...

 ## Game outline